gbif/ipt/dataHostingCentres.md

 ## Introduction

-You can use a data hosting centre (DHC) IPT in your country to host and publish your dataset through [GBIF.org](http://www.gbif.org).
+You can use a data hosting centre (DHC) in your country to host your dataset on their IPT.
+They will provide you with an account on their IPT, allowing you to manage your own datasets, and publish them through [GBIF.org](http://www.gbif.org).

+To be recommended, a DHC must meets a strict set of criteria.
+In this way, you can trust them to keep their IPT online near 100% of the time, and to ensure that your dataset gets backed up.

 Using a DHC is highly recommended because:

 - It will save you time and money setting up your own IPT instance
 - You can receive helpdesk support in your own language

-Here you will find a list of DHCs organised by country.
-Please note that a DHC is only included in this list if it meets the following strict requirements:
+## Data Hosting Centre Criteria

+A DHC must meet the following set of strict requirements in order to be recommended to publishers:

 - Their IPT is online near 100% of the time
 - They can properly administer their IPT: